Karl has been a freelance writer for over 10 years. He's passionate about music, art, and writing.

-“Now I Am Become Death Part 1 and 2” begin with a nervous, computerized shudder of sound and static that sweeps over the surface of the track.
+“Now I Am Become Death Part 1 and 2” begins with a nervous, computerized shudder of sound and static that sweeps over the surface of the track.
 J. Robert Oppenheimer’s voice speaks his doom-laden words as nervous, skittering sound comes in with a desolate wind.
 The vocal sample breaks and distorts, twists and trembles.
 There’s a feeling of emptiness and loss permeating the music that I find quite affecting.
 The buzzing sounds increase as a medium-high, hollow synth pulses unevenly and the beat stutters and shudders through.

 Harsh static roughly flows and the high synth pulse continues with bursts of laser light cutting through the tide of shadowed, twisted sound.
 Piercing notes cry out, so full of tension as they move in a slow pattern over the storm of sonic madness underneath them.
 The maelstrom fades into deep, open silence as distorted and writhing sounds howl through.
 A slow, distant beat moves in as sounds shiver and shift, a light xylophone playing more distant, drifting notes

-High, tense sounds move over an uneven broken beat that stutters into into the open space of “Mass Shadow Generator.”
-The beat feels divided and unsettling, but begins to develop more evenness as a cymbal shapes it.
+High, tense sounds move over an uneven broken beat that stutters into the open space of “Mass Shadow Generator.”
+The beat feels divided and unsettling but begins to develop more evenness as a cymbal shapes it.
 A harsh punch of gritty sound moves into the track as the percussion strikes like a physical blow, broken and pounding, surrounded by static.
 Ethereal sounds drift in pleasing contrast to the harshness around them.

 A twisted string sound carries a shivering melodic line that is full of a certain warmth tempered by a lost quality as it sings over the battering tide of the beat.
-The tracks slides into a desolate openness and an elevated drifting sound before another hollow, distant pulse of bass breaks in.
+The tracks slide into a desolate openness and an elevated drifting sound before another hollow, distant pulse of bass breaks in.
 Dense, jagged blocks of bass add their own aggression and another powerful synth oscillates, full of evil portent adds to the powerful wall of noise that permeates the track.

 “The Anubis Lathe” starts as sounds are lost in an empty void that has a feeling of air flowing through it.
 A fragmented, jumping beat moves in along with slowly oscillating, sawtoothed synths that rise and fall behind the raggedness of that rhythm.
 Tightly wound, elevated notes with sharp edges move in repeating bursts and a metallic chiming synth plays in momentary pulses.

 I enjoy how the piano plays skittering patterns of notes that feel deeply unsettling over the grinding walls of sound.
 The piano moves back into the void and a steady beat emerges, full of mechanical noise, as raised sounds twist.
-The clash of metal on metal is evoked in an angular sonic pattern as a medium high knot of jagged synth cuts across the surface of the track.
+The clash of metal on metal is evoked in an angular sonic pattern as a medium-high knot of jagged synth cuts across the surface of the track.
 Hugely thick bass moves as a high sound extends and carries anguished noise into the music.